syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## Placeholder

-Specifies the placeholder for the RichTextEditor’s content which is displayed when the RichTextEditor Text is empty.
+Specifies the placeholder for the RichTextEditor’s content, which is displayed when the RichTextEditor text is empty.
 The following code example explains how to set a placeholder for Rich Text Editor.

 {% tabs %}